Operational clarity for daily work

 The Outsourcing Myth: "Contractors Are Cheaper"

-A common misconception: the hotel engineering department is an unnecessary expense that can be reduced by outsourcing all maintenance to contractors.
-Simple math proves otherwise.
+There's a common misconception that the hotel engineering department is an unnecessary expense, something you can trim by handing all maintenance to contractors.
+The math says otherwise.

-But the main problem isn't money—it's time.
-A contractor arrives in 2-4 hours.
-Your own technician arrives in 10-15 minutes.
-During those hours, the guest without hot water has already written a review and canceled their next booking.
-Hotel maintenance by in-house staff is always faster and more predictable.
+But the real problem isn't money, it's time.
+A contractor shows up in two to four hours.
+Your own technician is there in ten to fifteen minutes.
+In those hours, the guest with no hot water has already written the review and canceled the next booking.
+In-house staff is always faster and more predictable.

-Outsourcing makes sense only for specialized equipment: elevators, fire suppression systems, commercial kitchen refrigeration.
-Everything else belongs to your own hotel engineering department.
+Outsourcing earns its keep only for specialized equipment: elevators, fire suppression, commercial kitchen refrigeration.
+Everything else belongs to your own engineering department.

 The Three Criticalities Principle